 What Monday is built for

 Monday is built to make work visible at the team level.
-Every team can model its own process — pipelines, sprints, requests, content calendars — and run it well.
 The atomic unit is the item on a board.
-The job is to move items through states efficiently.
+The job of the system is to move items through states efficiently — to do, doing, blocked, done — with the right people notified at the right moments.
+The whole product is optimized around that loop.

 Where the model runs out

-The model runs out the moment a leader asks: do the items on all of these boards add up to the strategy we agreed in January?
+The model runs out the moment a leader walks into the Monday tenant and asks one question: do the items on all of these boards add up to the strategy we agreed in January?

 When to pick which